-As I said, this is the main Orkish variant in The Hobbit trilogy.
+As I said, this is the main Orcish variant in The Hobbit trilogy.
 A small sample below: it’s the conversation that takes place on the summit of Amon Sûl, between the lowly orc Yazneg and the pale orc Azog, both from Moria.

 In violet, their mother tongue; in black, the English translation: